opensafely-core/opencodelists/docs/creating-a-codelist-from-a-csv-file.md

 From the _My codelists_ page, click _Create a codelist_.

 Choose a name for the codelist, select a coding system from the dropdown, and choose a file to upload from your hard drive.
+If you are a member of an organisation, you can also choose an owner for the codelist (your own account or an organisation account).

         create-a-codelist-1.png